waynesohot/testdocs/docs/tutorial/pong/configEngine.md

 In `// 3`, the second input is a `TriggerInput`, players will trigger this input when they are ready to play the game.

 In `// 4`, you use the input settings array to create an `inputConfig` and you pass it to the `FrameSyncEngine` using the `SetFrameSyncInputConfig` method.

+In `// 5`, you find the ParallelPhysicsController of the scene and subscribe to the OnEngineWillSimulateEvent.

+In `// 6`, you simulate physics manually in the OnEngineWillSimulate event handler.

 [1]: ../../frameSync/importantClass/frameSyncAgent.md